SysBioChalmers/Sco-GEM/README.md

-# scoGEM
+# Sco-GEM

 - Brief Repository Description

-This repository contains the consensus genome-scale metabolic model **scoGEM** for the antibiotic producer _Streptomyces coelicolor_ A3(2), a representative species of _Actinomycetales_.
+This repository contains the consensus genome-scale metabolic model **Sco-GEM** for the antibiotic producer _Streptomyces coelicolor_ A3(2), a representative species of _Actinomycetales_.

 - Abstract: